The Internal Survey Method is an easy way of segmenting your email list so as to deliver specific, targeted content to your subscribers.

 Beginner → “I've gone paddle boarding a few times.”

 Intermediate → “I've been paddle boarding for awhile, I'm pretty good.”

 Expert → “I'm a total paddle boarding expert!”

 3. Create tags for each subscriber segment

-Next, click on the Subscribers option in the Grow tab of your ConvertKit dashboard to create new tags for each of your subscriber segments.
+Next, click on Subscribers in the Grow tab in the navigation to create new tags for each of your subscriber segments.